ArctosDB/documentation-wiki/_documentation/collection.markdown

 An Arctos collection is a group of co-managed records.
 Most collections are "traditional," (eg MVZ Mammal Collection, [https://arctos.database.museum/collection/MVZ:Mamm](https://arctos.database.museum/collection/MVZ:Mamm)) but there are few  technical constraints.
 User access roles (VPD partitions) are collection-based.

+## Creating

+To create a collection, see [https://handbook.arctosdb.org/how_to/new-collection.html](https://handbook.arctosdb.org/how_to/new-collection.html).

 "Core tables" are as follows.

 ----------------